-Ovate captures the synthesis between the poetic romanticism of a past time and the spare beauty of minimalism.
+Ovate captures the synthesis between poetic romanticism and the spare beauty of minimalism.
 Artistry and functionality coalesce in a liminal space.
 Each garment begins with noble materials - cotton, hemp, wool, silk, linen, silver, leather - in a gradation of blacks and muted, neutral shades.
 Natural fibres and textures are best complemented by a desaturated, monochromatic palate.
 Genuine beauty lies in imperfection; human creations, much like those of the natural world, are given life by their asymmetries and flaws.
-Drawing from these essential elements as well as history and traditional costume, with a focus on deconstruction, garment-washing, hand weaving and natural dyeing, the end result is as unique as the raw materials of which it is wrought.
+Drawing from these essential elements as well as costume and textile history, with a focus on deconstruction, garment-washing, hand weaving and natural dyeing, the end result is as unique as the raw materials of which it is wrought.

-Ovate is only available directly via my online shop or at my studio during events.
+Ovate is only available directly via my online shop.
 I do not wholesale my line, as I try to keep the price point as accessible as possible, which means reducing mark-ups along the way from designer to boutique to customer.
-I also do not follow the fashion calendar.
+Moreover, I do not strictly follow the fashion calendar.
 I generally release two larger collections per year, in the early fall and early spring, but release dates vary.
 Throughout the year, I often release smaller collections of a few items or one of a kind pieces.
 Each collection is a continuation of the last and some pieces remain available for years, updated throughout the seasons with new fabrics and colours.
 In this way, pieces from the current collection meld seamlessly with past season items, avoiding trends as much as possible and creating a durable, personal and handcrafted wardrobe.

 Dedicated to sustainability, I also offer a selection of vintage and antique clothing, accessories and homewares.
 The awareness that so many beautiful, useful and well-made garments and objects are already in existence (and in abundance) is very present with me and I believe that buying secondhand is a cornerstone of a more sustainable way of living.
 I personally source every item, selecting pieces for their quality construction, natural materials and design.
 I aim to curate a thoughtful and artful selection of quality garments in natural fibres that can be easily introduced into a contemporary wardrobe.
 You can shop my vintage selection here: www.histoiresvintage.com

-Founded in 2010 and now nearing its 10 year mark, Ovate continues to evolve with me.
+Founded in 2010, Ovate continues to evolve with me.
 Refining my aesthetic, my brand ethic and philosophy is a continuous journey.
-I am always looking to improve my work, and offer the most carefully presented, high quality items that will be cherished and worn for many years.
+I am always looking to improve my work and methods, and offer the most carefully presented, high quality items that will be cherished and worn for many years.

 Yours very truly,